engin100/980/labs/lab-2.md

 - Create the spreadsheet with the proper columns (x0, x1, y, area in single cell, area in whole domain); as well as plots of y and the area.
 (HINT: Just duplicate the "Sin" tab and change the formula!)
 - Play with the dx and see how dx alters the error, including a plot.

 We’re going to apply this information to three types of common curves: a linear curve, a quadratic curve and a logarithmic curve.
-You will use Excel (or google sheets) to make your calculations easier.
-For both types of curves, we will give you the domain and the exact area under the curve so you can calculate the exact error.
-We will give you an example spreadsheet for the sine curve, but you will create your own for the quadratic and logarithmic curves.
+You will use Excel (or Google Sheets) to make your calculations easier.
+For these curves, we will give you the domain and the exact area under the curve so you can calculate the exact error.
+We will give you an example spreadsheet for the sine curve, but you will create your own for the linear, quadratic, and logarithmic curves.
 Try changing the dx value to make your error smaller, and plot your absolute errors as a function of dx.
 You will see that as your dx becomes smaller, your error also becomes smaller.
 As dx becomes infinitely small, your error should approach zero!

 ### Linear Curve